 A complaint is an expression of dissatisfaction by a supporter about a particular solicitation, transaction or action carried out by the RNLI.
 General enquiries or comments regarding the RNLI are not defined as complaints.

 What to do if you have a complaint

 You can make a complaint via our online contact form or by telephone, email, in writing or in person.
 If you know the name or title of the member of staff or the department your complaint relates to, you should make your complaint direct to them.
 If your complaint relates to our Sales Company - if you are an RNLI Shop customer, for example - this will be answered by our Sales Company.

-The RNLI will endeavour to deal with all complaints within 2 working days of receipt.
+The RNLI will aim to deal with all complaints within 2 working days of receipt.
 If the complaint is complex or cannot be dealt with in this timescale then it will be acknowledged and the complainant advised of progress at regular intervals.